 Quick question, when was the last time you took a long hard look at what makes your customer base tick?
 If it’s either been a while or you’ve never come around to it, then you need to keep reading this.

 You see, the current-day customer demands the most personalized customer experience when it comes to brand interaction.
-However, the majority of these customers are quite stingy with personal information preferring not to part with any personal data.
+However, most of these customers are quite stingy with personal information, preferring not to part with any personal data.
 And this is what makes it hard for your customer service agents to respond to individual questions and complaints.
 Apple seemed to have figured this out quite early; did you know that this tech giant had actually created its iPad buyer persona way before the product was built?

 Do you have customer personas for your products and services?